decyjphr-org/ghas-compliance/docs/deploy.md

   - `sudo docker exec -it ghas-compliance /bin/sh`
 - You will now be inside the running **Docker** container and can perform any troubleshooting needed

+### Deploy the app in Kubernetes

+#### Deploying using kubectl
+- Create and push your image to a container registry
+- Create a `imagePullSecret`
+  - For e.g.
+	   `kubectl create secret docker-registry regcred --docker-server=DOCKER_REGISTRY_SERVER --docker-username=DOCKER_USER --docker-password=DOCKER_PASSWORD --docker-email=DOCKER_EMAIL`
+- Create app secrets from the `.env` file
+    `kubectl create secret generic app-env --from-env-file=.env`
+- Deploy the app
+    `kubectl apply -f ghas-compliance.yml`
+> **_NOTE:_**  If your secrets' names are different; modify them in the deployment yaml.
+- Expose the app using a service
+    `kubectl apply -f svc-ghas-compliance.yml`

+#### Deploying using helm
+:construction:

 ### Deploy the app in Heroku